Dining Room With Notepad And Pen

 Medical Certificate of Cause of Death This is the certificate which provides clarity on the cause of death, enabling the deceased’s family to register the death.
 If the cause of death is clear this certificate will be issued.
 If the cause of death is unclear, the death will be referred to the coroner.
 Following a post-mortem, the coroner will fill out and send the necessary forms to the register office and release the body for a funeral.

 Death certificate A death certificate is a document that you obtain after registering a death in the UK.
 It states the date, place of death, and name of the deceased.
-The death certificate is an essential document that’s required before arranging any type of funeral, whether that’s a burial or cremation.
+When the death certificate is issued, a Green Form is issued, which is what is required to arrange a funeral.
 Read more about how to register a death.

 Cremation 1 form Application for the cremation of a deceased person.
 If you or the deceased have chosen a cremation funeral, this form will need to be completed by the nearest relative or executor of the will.